Beth Marks’ kitchen is not an overstated place.

 - 2 cans dark red kidney beans

-- Any dark beer works, but after trial and error, Guinness is the favorite
+- 1 can Guinness stout.
+Any dark beer works, but after trial and error, Guinness is the favorite

 - 1 cup chicken or turkey stock